 The inventors were successful because they knew exactly what to work on.
 Doing the right things leads you to results, and results matter most.
 How do I know that?
 Let me ask a question.
 How long did it take Larry Page and Sergey Brin to create the Google search engine?

 Does it really matter?
-What matters is they created Google.
+They created Google.
+That’s what matters.
 Whether it took 20 minutes or 20 years is irrelevant.
 The end result is a staple of the internet today and the second most valuable brand in the world, according to Forbes.

 FYI, the real answer is nearly 2.5 years.
-Sergey and Larry met at Stanford in August 1995, and Google was incorporated in January 1998.
-If you want to get technical, Google was actually created in just a few months.
+Sergey and Larry met at Stanford in August 1995, and they incorporated Google in January 1998.
+If you want to get technical, they actually created Google in just a few months.
 The driving force of Google–the PageRank algorithm–was developed in January 1996, only 5 months after the dynamic duo first met.

-So if results are the most important things, how can you get more and better results?
+So if results are the most important things, how can you be more productive and get more results?

 If you’re currently employed, you already know how to get results.
 How do I know?
 Because you still have a job.
 You must be doing something right.
 But are you doing everything right?
-Could you be getting the same results with less time invested?
+I bet there’s room for improvement.
 To be more productive, you need three things:

 Thinking is always number one.
 Think before you do, and think about what you are doing.
-Think about what results are desired and how you can achieve those results.
+Think about the desired results and how you can achieve them.
 Ask yourself these questions:

 - Does this task need to be done?